mazuve1234/Bsale-Desaf-o-2022-Frontend/README.md

 # Bsale-Desafio-2022-Frontend
 ### Create the html index page
 This is the first step.
-The connection with the browser will be stablished and the css style page will be chosen.
+The connection with the browser will be established and the css style page will be chosen.
 ```bash
 <!DOCTYPE html>
 <html lang="en">